stasoft91/CyChord/README.md

 PyChord port to C++

 CyChord is a C++ library to handle musical chords.
-Parse chords, name chords, inverse notes, have fun!
+Parse chords, name chords, inverse chords, have fun!

 Improved it a bit so it can handle more cases, like A7sus or Bbm7#5/Db